Skip to main content

 • Having received physiotherapy for balance and gait disorders in the last 3 months

-Timed Up And Go Test (TUG)eight weeks
+Timed Up And Go Test (TUG)

 It is a frequently used test that evaluates functional mobility and dynamic balance.
 At the beginning of the test, individuals sit in a chair.
 A distance of 3 m is set in front of the patient.
 With the start command, the patient gets up from his seat and walks 3 m, turns around and walks back and sits.
 With the start command, the time until the moment of sitting on the chair is recorded in seconds.Shorter duration indicates better functional mobility.

-Tetrax((Sunlight Medical Ltd, Israel),Computerized Static Posturography Deviceeight weeks
+Tetrax((Sunlight Medical Ltd, Israel),Computerized Static Posturography Device

 Tetrax (Sunlight Medical Ltd, Israel) computerized posturography device consists of a platform system where data is collected, a computer and software system where data is processed and integrated.
 Participants will stand on the platform system in 8 different condition.
 Tetrax will be used to measure static balance and fall risk.

-Berg Balance Scale(BBS)eight weeks
+Berg Balance Scale(BBS)

 BBS, evaluates daily activities including static sitting and standing balance, as well as transfers, turning, and picking up objects from the ground, in 14 items.Scoring is given as 0-4.
 It scores from 4 (normal performance) to 0 (not able to do the movement) according to the person's ability to do what is asked of them safely and independently.
 The total score is 56 points.
 0-20 indicates high risk, 21-40 indicates medium risk, and 41-64 indicates low risk.

-10 Meter Walking Test(10MWT)eight weeks
+• 10 Meter Walking Test(10MWT)(eight weeks)

-Brief International Cognitive Assesment for MS(BICAMS)eight weeks
+• Brief International Cognitive Assesment for MS(BICAMS)(eight weeks)